 In 2011-2012, the Board adopted new performance standards for teachers, school counselors and school librarians.
 Subsequently, in 2012-2013 HTSB worked with all three groups of educators to produce informational videos and generate resource materials to assist educators in learning about the new standards and implementing them into their practice.
 These videos were distributed on DVD to all Hawai'i public schools and posted on the HTSB website.
 In 2013-2014 new standards were implemented for educator preparation programs.
 In 2015-2016, the HTSB adopted new standards for Hawaiian Language, Studies and Immersion.
-In 2016-2017, the HTSB reviewed content standards for new revisions by the national specialty content organizations.
+In 2016-2017, the HTSB reviewed content standards for new revisions by the national specialty content organizations, and in 2017-2018, adopted new standards for review of preparation programs.

-Tables depicting the Standards may be found in Appendix A.
+Tables depicting the Standards may be found in Appendices A and B.